vncntkyl/taptab-backend/README.md

 ## Version Notes

+### 1.0.3
+- Created notes for deploying the backend to the live server.
+- Removed unnecessary imports to the Storage Controller.
+- Created Playlist Controller with its CRUD functions.
+- Updated the DELETE function, Added the clearing of schedules in the planner where the playlist is used.

 ### 1.0.2.1
 - Installed nodemon (Development only) to automatically restart the server for any file changes.
 - Created the DELETE endpoint for Media Library